ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 ### Passwords

 Access to most computer systems (referred to as 'log in' or 'log on') is controlled by a username and password.
 The user name identifies the user as a valid user of the system and the password authenticates that the user is who they say they are.
 Secure passwords are therefore crucial to the security of our computer systems.
-See Chapter 10 for more information on passwords.
+See [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-standard/) for more information on passwords.

 Audit trail facilities can identify usage of MoJ systems.
 You are responsible for what you do and may be held responsible for any actions carried out using your username and password.
 You must therefore not allow any one else to do work on any system using your ID and password.